-We’re still discovering some of the new features to be found underneath the surface of OS X. One such feature, batch renaming, allows you to use the Finder to rename multiple files at once.
-Previously, such an ability required the usage of third-party utilities, but with OS X’s built-in batch renaming, this is no longer the case.
+We’re still discovering some of the new features to be found underneath the surface of macOS.
+One such feature, batch renaming, allows you to use the Finder to rename multiple files at once.
+Previously, such an ability required the usage of third-party utilities, but with macOS’ built-in batch renaming, this is no longer the case.

-As someone who often has to rename groups of files, this is a welcomed addition to OS X. Today, I walk you through the process of using batch renaming in OS X via ultra-high-definition 4K video.
+As someone who often has to rename groups of files, this is a welcomed addition to macOS.
+Today, I walk you through the process of using batch renaming on a Mac.

-Note this video was recorded on OS X Yosemite, but it works just the same in El Capitan.
+Note this video was recorded on OS X Yosemite, but it works just the same in more recent versions of macOS.